MFHava/PTL/Readme.md

 Historical Note
 ===============
-This project was originally developed as part of C++ with Components (https://github.com/MFHava/CWC) but has since been made independent.
+This project was originally developed as part of [CWC](https://github.com/MFHava/CWC) but has since been made independent.